 Your WhatsApp Business Account – From App to Z

 In this guide we’ll walk you through all your options for a WhatsApp Business Account.
-We’ll cover the most important issues, frequent questions, and how to get started with either the WhatsApp Business App or the WhatsApp Business API.
+We’ll cover the most important features, frequent questions, and how to get started with either the WhatsApp Business App or the WhatsApp Business API.

 - The benefits of WhatsApp for businesses

-- WhatsApp Business App or API?
+- What is the difference between the WhatsApp Business App and API?

-- WhatsApp Business policies and limitations
+- Policies: WhatsApp Business rules and limitations

-- How to introduce your customers to WhatsApp
+- Spread the word – How to introduce your customers to WhatsApp

-2The benefits of WhatsApp for businesses
+The benefits of WhatsApp for businesses

 The benefits of WhatsApp for businesses are directly connected to the strengths of WhatsApp as a private communication channel.

 Service logistics.
 Messaging is a unique mode of communication in that it allows a conversation to move between a slow, email-like back-and-forth and quick live chat.
 This makes “hello, are you there?”-concerns obsolete, and it has a big impact on how businesses can deal with service peaks.
 You don’t have to expand your team or put customers in an annoying queue.
 Customers know they will get the answer when you’re there.

 Open rates.
 98% of messaging app messages are opened and read.
 Compare that to average open rates of email (22%) and the reach of a well-performing Facebook post (7%).

-4WhatsApp Business App or API?
+WhatsApp Business App or API?

 WhatsApp offers two options for business use.
 Which one is right for you depends mostly on the size of your business.

 The WhatsApp Business App is an out-of-the-box solution built for small businesses – like hairdressers, dentists or small online shops.
-It offers a set of built-in business features, but its main limitation is that it only allows for one user.
+It offers a set of built-in business features, but its main limitation is that it only allows for one user account.
+You can use the WhatsApp business app on up to five devices and spread them amongst your team – but everyone is using the same account name, so you never know who specifically answered your clients.
+Plus, collaboration features aren’t part of the WhatsApp Business App.
 So it doesn't work for professional service teams.